 Our goal is to identify and stop abusive accounts as quickly as possible, which is why identifying these accounts manually is not realistic.
 Instead, we have advanced machine learning systems that take action to ban accounts, 24 hours a day, 7 days a week – WhatsApp Team

-The second stage, the messaging stage involves evaluation of the accounts’ behaviour in real time, banning accounts based on the intensity of user activity.
-To cite an example, the chat app’s machine learning system will ban those accounts that within five minutes of the registration attempt to send 100 messages in 15 seconds or quickly create dozens of groups or add thousands of users to a series of existing groups, or in other words, attempt to spam and disrupt the smooth running of the app.
+The second stage, the messaging stage, involves the evaluation of the accounts’ behavior in real-time, banning accounts based on the intensity of user activity.
+To cite an example, the chat app’s machine learning system will ban those accounts that, within five minutes of the registration, attempt to send 100 messages in 15 seconds or quickly create dozens of groups or add thousands of users to a series of existing groups, or in other words, attempt to spam and disrupt the smooth running of the app.

 The machine learning system also targets automation by keeping an eye at the top of a chat thread when a user is typing.